 Age of Alchemy: Curator Elisabeth Berry Drago Discusses Exhibition Highlights and Myth Busting in Alchemy’s Golden Age

-In the Science History Institute’s new exhibition Age of Alchemy, paintings, scientific instruments, and more showcase the alchemical quest to transform the human body and the natural world.
+In the Science History Institute’s new exhibition Age of Alchemy, paintings, laboratory tools, and more showcase the alchemical quest to transform the human body and the natural world.

 Q: How did Age of Alchemy come about?
 What was the reason you chose to explore this theme?

 A: Age of Alchemy is a natural extension of work that has been going on behind the scenes for the last few years: that is, development of our upcoming digital game Age of Alchemy: The Goldsmith’s Daughter.
 The Science History Institute has a unique collection of alchemical art, and our museum team has been thinking carefully about how to share it in a meaningful way.

 Alchemical art, especially paintings of alchemical laboratories and workshops, is beautiful and fascinating, but not always easy to understand or interpret.
 What are the alchemists doing in the paintings?
 Why do their workspaces look so cluttered?
 What was alchemical work like, who was doing it, and what were they actually making?
 These are some of the questions the pictures bring up.
 So as we have been developing our Goldsmith’s Daughter game and finding ways to develop the kind of skill interactions and stories players will experience, we have also been thinking about what an exhibition along the same lines as the game would look like.

 The exhibition Age of Alchemy is partly an exercise in myth busting: what was it really like to be part of a world, a time, when alchemy was woven into everyday life?
 If you’re using alchemy to study and manipulate nature, how does that change how you see the world or your place in it?
 We’re inviting people to experiment with a different mind-set.

 Q: What will visitors to Age of Alchemy be able to see?
 What should they take away from the experience?